jhallen/vivado_setup/README.md

 ![image](images/xsdk16.png)

 Next we import the application project.
-It's already on in the workspace, but XSDK doesn't know about it yet.
+It's already in the workspace directory, but XSDK doesn't know about it yet.

 ![image](images/xsdk17.png)

 ![image](images/xsdk18.png)

-Select the workspace directory to search:
+Select the current workspace directory to search for projects:

 ![image](images/xsdk19.png)

-Select the application project that we got from the "git clone":
+Select your application project ("fred" in this case) that was checked out with git:

 ![image](images/xsdk20.png)